 Under this system, the Head Office collects information and feedback from operating organizations on the ground to identify and provide necessary support.
 The Head Office and operating units also hold periodic opinion exchanges and discussion forums to improve the quality of their respective CSR activities.

 Contributing to solving social challenges

-As such a corporate entity, the Ricoh Group works to meet these social challenges, clarifying its stance under two principles: "contribution to resolution of social issues through business activities" and "commitment to and responsibility for social contribution."
+The Ricoh Group is working to solve society's problems in two ways — "Contribution to resolution of social issues through business activities" and "Commitment to and responsibility for social contribution."

 Our efforts to solve social issues through business activities is one pillar called "Valuecreating CSR," a strategy founded on the idea that corporate growth can come about by contributing to society.
 We study global issues to identify opportunities to provide effective solutions through our technology, products, services and human resources, as well as through collaborations with other stakeholders.
 These initiatives allow us to tap into new markets, find new customers and drive innovations that resolve or at least alleviate global concerns.

 The other pillar, social contributions, refers to activities engaged by the Group or its employees in selected areas of focus.
 These may include support given to NPOs that are separate from our business functions.